amanbasu/TIVAN-indel/README.md

 ```

-The output files are stored in the ``train" folder, which contains five files as below
+The output files are stored in the `train` folder, which contains five files as below

 ```bash
 - annot.csv: (example: [train/annot.csv](train/annot.csv)), which contains CADD annotations for both positive indels and negative indels.